CwPranay/Notive-Full-Stack-/README.md

 ## ✨ About The Project

-**Notive** was born from the need for a simple, beautiful, and fast note-taking experience.
-In a world of bloated software, Notive brings you back to the basics, focusing on the one thing that matters: capturing your thoughts.

-It leverages a modern tech stack to provide a seamless, auto-saving, and aesthetically pleasing interface that works beautifully on any device.
+**Notive** is built for **active note-taking**—the process of quickly jotting down short-form ideas, tasks, and reminders the moment they strike.
+It was born from the need for a simple and beautiful tool that prioritizes speed over feature bloat, helping you capture thoughts before they disappear.

 ### Key Features